-Academic courses develop students' knowledge and skills through the study of theory and abstract problems.
-These courses focus on the essential concepts of a subject and explore related concepts as well.
+Grade 9 Academic Math develops students' knowledge and skills through the study of theory and abstract problems.
+These courses focus on the essential concepts and explore related concepts as well.
+Grade 9 Academic Math builds on the knowledge, understanding and skills acquired in elementary school; therefore, students that have experienced challenges with respect to math in elementary should be prepared to do the extra work necessary to meet the provincial standard of achievement.